-State law requires the District to permit a student to be taken into legal custody:
+State law requires the district to permit a student to be taken into legal custody:

-- \ To comply with an order of the juvenile court. - \ To comply with the laws of arrest. - \ By a law enforcement officer if there is probably cause to believe the student has engaged in delinquent conduct or conduct in need of supervision. - \ By a probation officer if there is probable cause to believe the student has violated a condition of probation imposed by the juvenile court. - \ To comply with a properly issued directive to take a student into custody. - \ By an authorized representative of Child Protective Services, Texas Department of Protective and Regulatory Services, a law enforcement officer, or a juvenile probation officer, without a court order, under the conditions set out in the Family Code relating to the student's physical health or safety.
+- To comply with an order of the juvenile court. - To comply with the laws of arrest. - By a law enforcement officer if there is probably cause to believe the student has engaged in delinquent conduct or conduct in need of supervision.

+- By a law enforcement officer to obtain fingerprints or photographs for comparison in an investigation. - By a law enforcement officer to obtain fingerprints or photographs to establish a student's identity, where the child may have engaged in conduct indicating a need for supervision, such as running away. - By a probation officer if there is probable cause to believe the student has violated a condition of probation imposed by the juvenile court. - To comply with a properly issued directive to take a student into custody. - By an authorized representative of Child Protective Services (CPS), Texas Department of Protective and Regulatory Services (DFPS), a law enforcement officer, or a juvenile probation officer, without a court order, under the conditions set out in the Family Code relating to the student's physical health or safety. - To comply with a properly issued directive from a juvenile court to take a student into custody.

 Before a student is released to a law enforcement officer or other legally authorized person, the principal will verify the officer's identity and, to the best of his or her ability, will verify the official's authority to take custody of the student.

 The principal will immediately notify the Superintendent and will ordinarily attempt to notify the parent unless the officer or other authorized person raises what the principal considers to be a valid objection to notifying the parents.
 Because the principal does not have the authority to prevent or delay a custody action, notification will most likely be after the fact.